A Brief History of Christmas

 Winter Festivals That Coincided With December 25

 One explanation for how December 25 became associated with Jesus’ birth is that it was one of several pagan festivals (such as Yule) on or around that date.
-The winter solstice marked an important time for ancient cultures, including Celtic and Germanic peoples, who believed it signaled a new season.
+The winter solstice marked an essential time for ancient cultures, including Celtic and Germanic peoples, who believed it signaled a new season.
 In Northern Europe, pagans honored winter gods like Odin and Thor by holding festivals during which they sacrificed animals and burned bonfires in their honor.

 Christmas In The 21st Century